Sample: Fizzleburn — The Accidental Genius of Atheron

 The alchemy hall smelled like citrus and cool stone.
 Copper alembics marched along benches, each gleaming as if it had been polished by a perfectionist with a grudge.
 Vials stood in ranks.
 Labels faced forward.
 Nothing here sneezed.

-A stout professor with a scar along his cheek—Crimthorn, read Blizzit’s mind with a twinge—addressed them from behind a demonstration table.
+A stout professor with a scar along his cheek, Crimthorn, read Blizzit’s mind with a twinge.
+Then addressed the cohort from behind a demonstration table.
 “Alchemy measures process.
 You will brew a standard Clarity Draught in three stages.
 You will not improvise.
 You will not introduce unrelated materials.
 You will not taste anything.”

 Someone near Blizzit quietly returned a tasting spoon to their pocket.